ericTrautsch/bais6140project/docs/final_writeup.md

 Joins were completed using Tableau Relationships on the logical layer.
 ![Data Cleaning For Borough Relationships](assets/DataCleaningIssue.png)

-### Visualizations

-Note: Some of the figured (particularly the interactive ones) were created using [plotly]() and displayed as a part of my (dash)[https://dash.plotly.com/] application.
-This application is my final submission, and will be avalible hosted on Azure.
-Please view (GitHub)[https://github.com/ericTrautsch/bais6140project] to view source code including all documentation.

-When creating the line chart, I noticed that many Boroughs tended to improve their data collection and no longer attribute sightings to Unspecified community boards.
-To not allow this change in process to affect the visualization too much, I limited the line charts on that to not go beyond 2018.
-Otherwise, the increase across the board may be attributed to something other than data collection practices.
-I noted this on that story point, since it may cause effects due to the apparant change in data collection processes.

 ### Usage Scenario

 A typical user, possibly an NYC resident, discovers the application through a QR code scanned in the subway.
 They are directed to the web address, where they can interact with the story.